Fats Waller

 Thomas Wright "Fats" Waller (May 21, 1904 – December 15, 1943) was an American jazz pianist, organist, composer, and singer.
-His innovations in the Harlem stride style laid much of the basis for modern jazz piano.
-A widely popular star in the jazz and swing eras, he toured internationally, achieving critical and commercial success in the United States and Europe.
-His best-known compositions, "Ain't Misbehavin'" and "Honeysuckle Rose", were inducted into the Grammy Hall of Fame in 1984 and 1999, respectively.
+His innovations in the stride style were widely influential among musicians.
+A popular performer in the Jazz Age and swing era, he toured internationally, achieving critical and commercial success in the United States and Europe.
+His best-known songs, "Ain't Misbehavin' and "Honeysuckle Rose", were inducted into the Grammy Hall of Fame in 1984 and 1999 respectively.